Exporting Interfaces Using Frida¶

 res = requests.post(url, data={"args": json.dumps(["FIRE", "RPA"])})

-If your FIRERPA has enabled interface certificates, then you need to access it via https and provide the certificate password.
+If your FIRERPA has interface certificate authentication enabled, you must access via HTTPS and provide the certificate password:

 headers = {"X-Token": "certificate_password"}